 The outcome of multivariate testing is determining which is the ideal combination of all the possible combinations tested.

-An example of multivariate testing can be seen below.
+A visual example of multivariate testing can be seen below.

 In the example above you can see the experiment is testing different combinations of the headline and image to determine which is more successful.
 Having more variations allows you to see how they interact with each other, giving you more information on what factors are positive or negative to your visitors and ultimate conversion goal.
 In fact by testing 5 or more variations, you can improve your win rate by 50-60%.